 - Pay rates comparable to full-time positions — The best staffing firms can find you engagements with pay rates comparable to — or sometimes exceeding — the market rate for full-time positions.
 Some also offer benefits.
 Take a look at the Robert Half Salary Guide for Accounting and Finance to get an idea of how much your services might be worth on the open market.

-- The chance to learn new skills — Working as a project-based consultant broadens your professional experience, as you typically have to adapt to new environments and systems with every engagement.
+- The chance to learn new skills — Working as a project-based consultant broadens your professional experience, as you typically must adapt to new environments and systems with every engagement.
 In addition, you can learn new skills: Larger staffing and consulting firms usually offer a range of online training and certification programs for the consultants they represent.

 - A bridge to new opportunities — If you're thinking of branching out into new areas on a full-time basis, some staffing firms offer temp-to-hire positions, which give you the opportunity to test the waters before committing for the long haul.
 Consulting jobs also make it possible for senior accounting and finance professionals nearing retirement to continue working — on a more flexible schedule — before they begin to enjoy the life of a full-time retiree.